 Overall, this is an excellent, versatile, and very well-constructed seat, but the crash test results leave us concerned about safety.
 It is definitely safe, passing the government standards, but definitely not meeting the protection performance of some of the other seats on this list.
 Another downfall is that the shoulder straps require rethreading from the back as your baby grows, and that can be a real pain in the butt.
 A bit more expensive than some others, but if you're looking for a full steel alloy frame, very high build quality, and a narrow enough chassis to squeeze into even the tightest back seats, this is definitely worth the price!
 Interested?
 You can check out the Diono Radian RXT allinone convertible car seat here.

-About $330, with a few different color options.
-The seat converts from rear-facing (5-40 pounds) to front-facing (22-65 pounds), but does not convert to a booster.
+Full Review: Usually about $330, with a few different color options.
+The Cybex Sirona convertible car seat converts from rear-facing (5-40 pounds) to front-facing (22-65 pounds), but does not convert to a booster.
 We were so excited to try out this new "Smart Car Seat" in mid-2018.
 It took us a while to get our hands on it, and then even longer to get it tested with several sets of parents given the complexities of installation.
 This includes not only securing the seat to the vehicle, but also connecting the SensorSafe receiver to the vehicle's OBD2 port, and syncing it with your phone.
-But that installation process is exactly because of what makes this convertible car seat stand out!
+But that installation process is necessary to reap all the benefits of this car seat!
 It uses the innovative SensorSafe technology that integrates with your vehicle and your smart phone app (iPhone or Android) to send important reminders and notifications to parents.
 Baby been in the seat for too long?
 Vehicle interior temperature getting too hot for safety?
 Forget to get baby out after you leave the car?
 Baby somehow figure out how to unbuckle the chest harness?
 All of those situations will send an alert right to your phone, keeping you constantly aware of these possible safety issues.
 Of course, always use your best judgment and do not rely only on the device for your baby's safety.
 Anyway, we thought that the SensorSafe feature was overall a great concept and well-executed by Cybex.
 We appreciated the alert whenever you turned off your vehicle that your baby is still buckled into the seat, and the temperature notification - both of those were super valuable.

 Also unique about the Cybex car seats is the use of their Linear Side Impact Protection, which includes clever side impact absorbers that you can pull out on each side (pull it out as far as you can), which helps absorb energy in the event of a side impact (of course, this is in conjuction with the existing EPS energy-absorbing foam and structural side impact protection the seat also has).
 In our testing, we really liked these two innovative features.
 We also liked that there are magnets on each side so you can put the harness buckles and straps out of the way to the side when not in use.
 We also liked its very wide range of headrest and harness adjustments that were easy to use - the recline goes really far both ways, which is great if your back seat has a funky incline.
 And the harness pads were amazing and thick, and they have this great rubbery backing on them to help hold them in place on even a wiggly baby's shoulders.
 Plus a detachable cup holder, super comfy and easy to clean fabric, and high overall build quality.
 So why isn't it higher on our list?
 Well, we love the tech, that's for sure.